ctwise/doglog/README.md

 # Datadog-Go

 Command-line interface to search and interrogate a Datadog instance.
 Very useful for searching and tailing logs from the command-line.
+The default rate limiting for Datadog accounts and the Log Query API is 300 calls per hour.
+That is very, very low to use this utility.
+You will almost certainly need to request that limit to be raised.

 Originally came from https://github.com/bvargo/gtail.
 I converted it to Go and Datadog.